Posted 22/09/2024

 PE

-Our extended PE lesson is on a Wednesday (including a session with DT Sports).
-Please ensure that your child wears their PE kit to school every Wednesday.
+Our extended PE lesson is on a Monday.
+Please ensure that your child wears their PE kit to school every Monday.

 This web page will be updated throughout the year with our fortnightly weekly news, termly curriculum maps and other useful information, so please do watch this space!